locationtech/geomesa/docs/user/convert/xml.rst

     }

+.. _xml_converter_namespaces:

 Handling Namespaces with Saxon
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the default XPath factory, XML namespaces can generally be ignored.
+Using the default Java XPath factory, XML namespaces can generally be ignored.
 However, the Saxon factory requires namespaces to be declared.
 You can accomplish this through the ``xml-namespaces`` configuration.

 Example XML: